jitendra3010/jitendra3010/README.md

 **Machine Learning Research Analyst**
 DePaul CoBaab Lab (01/2024 – Present)

-Leading experiments to evaluate the effectiveness of ML models in detecting fractures and edema.
+- Leading experiments to evaluate the effectiveness of ML models in detecting fractures and edema.
-Developed CNN-based pipelines in Python, improving model accuracy by 75%.
+- Developed CNN-based pipelines in Python, improving model accuracy by 75%.
-Collaborating with research teams to develop scalable machine learning solutions for medical imaging.
+- Collaborating with research teams to develop scalable machine learning solutions for medical imaging.

 **Data Scientist**
 DePaul CoBaab Lab (06/2023 – 09/2023)

-Conducted advanced analytics on gene expression data, utilizing PCA and machine learning models.
+- Conducted advanced analytics on gene expression data, utilizing PCA and machine learning models.
-Improved decision-making by visualizing insights with Matplotlib and Seaborn.
+- Improved decision-making by visualizing insights with Matplotlib and Seaborn.

 **Principal Application Engineer**
 Oracle (05/2014 – 11/2019)

-Spearheaded data-driven solutions for Oracle Cloud Services, saving 1.5 hours of daily manual effort.
-Automated reporting and improved operational efficiency, resulting in a 10% increase in revenue.
+- Led a team in the development of data-driven solutions for Oracle Cloud Services, implementing RESTful web services with Postman for robust testing and user data protection using OAuth2.
+- Automated reporting processes and developed BI dashboards, saving 1.5 hours of manual effort daily and significantly improving operational efficiency.
+- Improved revenue by 10% through successful deployment of a B2B messaging solution and data-driven enhancements.
+- Collaborated cross-functionally with business and technical teams to design scalable solutions, boosting overall productivity and customer satisfaction.

 **Technology Analyst**
 Infosys (06/2009 – 05/2014)

+- Built and optimized data analysis pipelines, providing critical insights for financial decision-making to clients like BOFA and AMEX.
-Optimized data analysis pipelines, improving client decision-making and operational efficiency by 70%.
+- Spearheaded a PL/SQL-driven ETL process handling over 5 million records, improving operational efficiency by 70%.
+- Designed and deployed cost-saving web applications and automated data processes, contributing to enhanced business outcomes for key clients.

 🚀 **Projects**